 - The Ink Business Cash℠ Credit Card (review) offers 5x points on the first $25,000 spent in combined purchases each anniversary year on cellular phone, landline, internet and cable TV services, plus 2x points on the first $25,000 spend in combined purchases each anniversary year on gas stations and restaurants; the card has no annual fee

 - The Ink Business Unlimited℠ Credit Card (review) offers 1.5x points on everyday spend; the card has no annual fee

 When providing credit card advice, my answer to whether or not it makes sense to get a certain card is usually “it depends.”
 In the case of the Southwest Priority Card, I think it’s actually pretty clear-cut.
 Assuming you fly Southwest with any frequency (and if you don’t, you shouldn’t get this card):

 - The Priority Card is superior to the Plus and Premier Cards

 - The Priority Card is worth having long term for the benefits that more than justify the annual fee

-If you’ve been considering this card but haven’t yet applied, this is a great time to do so, given the bonus of up to 60,000 points.
+If you’ve been considering a Southwest credit card but haven’t yet applied, now is the time to do so, given the increased bonus we’re seeing.